Fairport Convention: 1967–1969: The first three albums

 During the recording of Unhalfbricking, Matthews left after having sung on only one song, eventually to form Matthews Southern Comfort.
 He was not replaced; the other male members covered his vocal parts.
 The album featured a guest appearance by Birmingham folk fiddler Dave Swarbrick on a recording of "A Sailor's Life", a traditional song brought to the band by Denny from her folk club days.
-The recording of this track marked an important turning point for the band, sparking an interest in traditional music in Ashley Hutchings that led him to detailed research in the English Folk Dance and Song Society Library at Cecil Sharp House; this theme would become the basis for their next, much more ambitious, recording project.
+The recording of this track marked an important turning point for the band; it sparked in Ashley Hutchings an interest in traditional music that led him to detailed research in the English Folk Dance and Song Society Library at Cecil Sharp House.
+This theme would become the basis for their next, much more ambitious, recording project.

 These two albums began to gain the band wider recognition.
 Radio DJ John Peel championed their music, playing their albums on his influential BBC shows.
 Peel also recorded a number of sessions which were later released as the album Heyday (1987).
 They enjoyed some mainstream success when they entered the singles charts with "Si Tu Dois Partir", a French-language version of Bob Dylan's "If You Gotta Go, Go Now".
 The record just missed the top twenty, but secured the band a slot on Top of the Pops, Britain's most popular television pop music programme at the time.
 In 1969 four members of the band, one uncredited and three under pseudonyms, featured as backing musicians on the album Love Chronicles by Scottish folk artist Al Stewart.